Hotsoup22/-Team-Profile-Generator/README.md

 to use type 'node index' into terminal to start program.

 [![demoVideo](assets\demo.png)](https://drive.google.com/file/d/1Kp4-qQwpzLPBCvZ6srI1ad8y5GrsF-KK/view)
-click on picture above to watch full video walkthrough of the app.
+click on the link to watch full video walkthrough of the app.

 ## Credits